 What kind of Plan is this?
 1 What information does this Summary provide?
 1 ARTICLE I PARTICIPATION IN THE PLAN How do I participate in the Plan?
-How is my service determined for purposes of Plan eligibility?
-What service is counted for purposes of Plan eligibility?
-What happens if I'm a Participant, terminate employment and then I'm rehired?
+1 How is my service determined for purposes of Plan eligibility?
+3 What service is counted for purposes of Plan eligibility?
+3 What happens if I'm a Participant, terminate employment and then I'm rehired?
 3 ARTICLE II EMPLOYEE CONTRIBUTIONS What are salary deferrals and how do I contribute them to the Plan?
 3 What are "rollover" contributions?
 4 ARTICLE III EMPLOYER CONTRIBUTIONS What is the safe harbor contribution?
 5 What is the Employer profit sharing contribution and how is it allocated?
 5 ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
 5 Is there a limit on the amount of compensation which can be considered?
 6 Is there a limit on how much can be contributed to my account each year?
-How is the money in the Plan invested?
-Will Plan expenses be deducted from my account balance?
+6 How is the money in the Plan invested?
+7 Will Plan expenses be deducted from my account balance?
 7 ARTICLE V VESTING What is my vested interest in my account?
 7 What happens if the Plan becomes a "top-heavy plan"?
-7 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION AND HARDSHIP DISTRIBUTIONS Can I withdraw money from my account while working?
+8 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION AND HARDSHIP DISTRIBUTIONS Can I withdraw money from my account while working?
 8 Can I withdraw money from my account in the event of financial hardship?
 8 ARTICLE VII BENEFITS AND DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan?
 9 What happens if I terminate employment before death, disability or retirement?
-9 What happens if I terminate employment at Normal Retirement Date?
-9
+What happens if I terminate employment at Normal Retirement Date?

 What happens if I terminate employment due to disability?
-10

 How will my benefits be paid to me?
 10

 ARTICLE VIII BENEFITS AND DISTRIBUTIONS UPON DEATH

-10

 What happens if I die while working for the Employer?
+11

 Who is the beneficiary of my death benefit?

 How will the death benefit be paid to my beneficiary?
+11

 When must the last payment be made to my beneficiary?
+11

 What happens if I'm a Participant, terminate employment and die before receiving all my benefits?

-what happens if I'm a Participant, terminate employment and die before receiving all my benefits?
-11
+12

 ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS

 What are my tax consequences when I receive a distribution from the Plan?
-11
+12

 Can I elect a rollover to reduce or defer tax on my distribution?

 ARTICLE X LOANS

 Is it possible to borrow money from the Plan?
-12
+13

 What are the loan rules and requirements?
-12

 ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES

 Are my benefits protected?
-13

 Are there any exceptions to the general rule?

 Can the Plan be amended?

-What happens if the Plan is discontinued or terminated?

 How do I submit a claim for Plan benefits?

 What if my benefits are denied?

 What is the Claims Review Procedure?

 What are my rights as a Plan Participant?
-17

 What can I do if I have questions or my rights are violated?
-17

 ARTICLE XII

 GENERAL INFORMATION ABOUT THE PLAN

 Plan Name 18

-Plan Number 18
+Plan Number

 Plan Effective Dates 18

-Other Plan Information 18
+Other Plan Information

 Employer Information

-Administrator Information 18
+Administrator Information

-Plan Trustee Information and Plan Funding Medium 19
+Plan Trustee Information and Plan Funding Medium